Federal probe into robosigning reaches initial settlement

 The controversy stemmed from the discovery that a lot of foreclosure proceedings started when paperwork to begin foreclosures was approved in a robotic fashion, or “robo-signed,” without proper review.
 The resolution of the robosigning foreclosure debacle is important, as foreclosure practices may change.
 JPMorgan, for instance, expects to hire at least 3,000 more employees to ensure compliance with the settlement agreement, according to Bloomberg.
 In other words, there will be an increased amount of regulation in the mortgage industry when it comes to foreclosures, which means it will cost the lenders in the mortgage industry more to lend and service a loan.
 Those costs will be passed on to the consumer at some point, likely in the form of requiring more money up front to get a loan.
 There is also a backlog of foreclosures on the books at these banks, as they have become more skittish about foreclosing on borrowers who are delinquent in paying their mortgage.

 Mortgage modification failed participants

 One failure of the Obama administration and the various stimulus programs was the various mortgage modification programs that were made available through the federal government.
-People who were behind on their mortgages or facing foreclosure could apply for a modification.
+People who were behind on their mortgages or facing foreclosure could request a modification.
 The distressed homeowner’s lender would receive an incentive payment from the government if it modified the borrowers’ mortgage on a trial basis.
 However, according to USA Today, not many people were helped.
 The goal was to keep 3 million to 4 million people in their homes; instead only about 630,000 people had their mortgages permanently modified.